janakitti/hackathon-global/README.md

 #### Code reuse

 As the project grows, I might find that I end up reusing a lot of the component logic (for example, event search filtering functionality might be generalizable to other searchable content).
 I would consider extracting this logic and creating custom hooks to be shared by multiple components.

+#### Testing

+I would use tools such as React Testing Library or Jest to formally test my React components to catch bugs and make refactoring much easier.